wayneclub/Subtitle-Downloader/README.md

 | pt | Português |
 | es | Spanish |
 | ko | Korean |

+## meWATCH

+1. Login to meWATCH on browser.
+2. Select movie or series you want to download
+3. Open the devtools in the browser (Windows: Ctrl + Shift + I or F12; macOS: ⌘ + ⌥ + I.)
+4. Refresh the page and select network on devtools
+5. Type `https://www.mewatch.sg/api/account/profile` in filter to find profile api
+6. Copy profile token (X-Authorization) from profile api Request Headers (Do not include `Bearer`, the profile token is start with `eyJ0eXAiOiJKV1QiLCJhbGciOiJSUzUxMiJ9.eyJ`) and paste in `Subtitle-Downloader/user_config.toml ([credentials.meWATCH] profile_token='')`.

 ## Now E, Now Player